sedostheatre/sedos.co.uk/input/shows/2017-the-accrington-pals.md

 May is a green grocer who inherited her work from her father and has by default become the epicentre of the town.
 Close-by, Annie, Sarah and Bertha.

-Tom has signed up to the Pals, with his best friend Ralph, and Annie’s pigeonfancying husband, Arthur.
+Tom has signed up to the Pals, with his best friend Ralph, and Annie’s pigeon-fancying husband, Arthur.
 They have their reasons; reasons that May struggles to understand, and rallies against.

 In the boys absence Eva, Ralph’s girlfriend, replaces Tom in May’s life and on the stall.
 The men are disappearing from the town as the women close ranks to defend what remains.
 In the midst of which, Reggie ducks and dives about the town trying to make sense of a family and town that continues to disintegrate under the pressure of war.